Joining the Plan

 Rule #2

-A non-regular employee is a person who holds a position defined as exceptional, occasional, temporary, contractual, on-call, or replacement within a group.
+A non-regular employee is a person who holds a position defined as exceptional, casual, temporary, contractual, on call or substitute within a group.

 Rule #1